diasdm/doxygen-reqs-as-code/README.md

 # Room project

-An attempt to check the feasibility of having requirements as code and using Doxygen for readability.
+An attempt to check the feasibility of having requirements as code and use Doxygen for readability.

-Code snippets taken from [here](https://www.programiz.com/cpp-programming/object-class).

-Doxygen configurations taken from [here](https://stackoverflow.com/questions/537043/custom-tags-with-doxygen).
+See resulting documentation in the repository's [Github Pages](https://diasdm.github.io/doxygen-reqs-as-code/).

 ## Install dependencies